 Within the soldering and electronics manufacturing industry, consistency and quality are key.
-As electronics become more advanced and the product and assemblies become more intricate, it has become apparent that within the industry, standardization is necessary in order to produce products that meet and exceed consumer standards.
+As electronics become more advanced and the product and assemblies become more intricate, it has become apparent that within the industry, following IPC standards has become necessary in order to produce products that meet and exceed consumer standards.
 This is where IPC training comes in.

 Currently, there are four levels of IPC certification, each level with its own benefits depending on your current experience and role within your company.
 They are listed below in order of increasing level of expertise.